 Kittanning, Pennsylvania, US

-Rumor has it that the birth of the Pittsburg began with the death of a ̶s̶a̶l̶e̶s̶m̶a̶n̶ manager at the Daugherty typewriter factory (the Pittsburg No.10 was nearly identical to the Daugherty).
+Rumor has it that the birth of the Pittsburg began with the death of a ̶s̶a̶l̶e̶s̶m̶a̶n̶ manager at the Daugherty typewriter factory (Pittsburg Nos.9 & 10 are nearly identical to the Daugherty).
 Purportedly, in 1897, "through the incompetency of a manager of the company," 2,500 Daugherty typewriters were made with a defect and had to be scrapped.
-Since the company wasn't able to fulfill their backlog or orders it was forced to sell its patents and newly built dactory. the new company was named the Pittsburg Writing Machine Company.
+Since the company wasn't able to fulfill their backlog of orders it was forced to sell its patents and newly built factory.
+The new company was named the Pittsburg Writing Machine Company.

-Inventor James Denny Daugherty (1855 - 1939) patented the original Daugherty design in 1891 (patent nos.457,258 and 478,925) which the new company, The Pittsburg Writing Machine Company, purchased and adopted.
-The earliest Pittsburg No.10 models were quite similar to the latter Daugherties down to the nickeled spacebars and nickeled ribbon spools.
-J.D.
-Daugherty stayed with the new company to assist with operations.
+Inventor James Denny Daugherty (1855 - 1939) patented the original Daugherty design in 1891 (patent nos.457,258 and 478,925) which the new company adopted.
+Te earliest Pittsburg models were quite similar to the latter Daugherties down to the nickeled spacebar and ribbon spools.
+James Daugherty stayed with the new company to assist with operations.

-Daugherty/Pittsburg design was the first fully visible, four-bank, frontstrike typewriter produced commercially, even before the Underwood. they were also outfitted with a removable type segment which made maintenance quite easy.
-It allowed for easy substitution typeface, too.
-The elongated open frame was replaced with a more conventional enclosed version with subsequent models, though they retained the interchangeable type segment.
+The Daugherty/Pittsburg design was the first fully visible, four-bank, frontstrike typewriter to have been produced commercially, even before the Underwood.
+They were also constructed with a removable type segment which made maintenance quite easy and allowed for easy substitution of typeface.
+The elongated open frames of Nos.9 & 10 were replaced with a more conventional and enclosed one beginning with the subsequent No.11, though the interchangeable type segment was retained.

-One could assume that given how innovative these typewriters were, and at a fair price of $75, that would surely be hugely successful, but they were not.
-Their success was measurable, notable but not gangbusters and so in 1910 The Union Typewriter Company purchased the Pittsburg Company.
+One could assume that given how innovative these typewriters were, and at the fair price of $75, that they would surely be hugely successful, but they were not.
+Their success was measurable, notable but not gangbusters.
+In 1910 The Union Typewriter Company bought the Pittsburg company and operated in until 1929.
 J.D.
 Daugherty stayed on until 1913.

-So, you may ask, "Where's the "h" at the end of Pittsburg?"
-Well, in 1891 The United States Board on Geographic Names attempted to force all US cities with the -burgh suffix to adopt the German h-less version.
-Most of Pittsburgh's institutions, including the local gazette, stock exchange and university, protested by not complying.
-Even though the city's name on the original town charter was written without the h, the city's denizens preferred the spelling they've gotten so familiar with.
-The Board's decision was reversed in 1911 and the city was able to retain its beloved h.
+You may ask, "Where's the h at the end of Pittsburg?"
+Well, in 1891 The US Board on Geographic Names tried to force all US cities having the -burgh suffix to adopt the Germanic h-less version.
+Pittsburgh's major institutions, including the local gazette, stock market and university did not comply in protest.
+Even though the city's name was original spelled without the h, the city's denizens preferred the spelling they've become so familiar with.
+The decision was reversed in 1911 and the city retained its h.